-Philadelphia, PA - Philly's Parks and Public Spaces are a great place to take the family and enjoy what the city life has to offer.
+Philadelphia, PA - Philly's Parks and Public Spaces are a great place to take the family and enjoy what the city life offers.
 From fun year-round events at Dilworth Park at City Hall to a fun game of miniature golf at Franklin Square.
-Philadelphia's parks have something for everyone to enjoy, listed below are of few of the city's favorite family fun parks.
+Philadelphia's parks have something for everyone to enjoy; listed below are of few of the city's favorite family fun parks.

 Explore Philly's City Hall

-City Hall’s recently refurbished front yard, Dilworth Park boasts tree-lined fountains (splashing encouraged) in warm weather and an ice skating rink in winter.
-Year-round movies, festivals, a cozy Cuban cafe, and excellent access to public transit have revived the very center of Center City.
-15th & Market Streets, (215) 482-9565.
+City Hall’s recently refurbished front yard, Dilworth Park, boasts tree-lined fountains (splashing encouraged) in warm weather and an ice skating rink in winter.
+Year-round movies, festivals, a cozy Cuban cafe, and excellent public transit access have revived the center of Center City.
+15th & Market Streets.

 Explore Philly Trails and Parks

 Endless trails, an enormous public pool, historic houses, and a Japanese garden are among the pleasant surprises that await explorers of Fairmount Park, one of the nation’s largest urban parks, stretching from Boathouse Row to West Philadelphia, Strawberry Mansion, Chestnut Hill, and Northeast Philadelphia.
 One of William Penn’s original five squares, Franklin Square, is a fun family park with a Philly-themed miniature golf course, a restored marble fountain, two playgrounds, and an old-fashioned carousel featuring some famous Philly horses.